KoenVanduffel/CR-6_Klipper/klipper_config/README.md

 # The Klipper configuration files for the Creality CR-6 SE
-I assume that the Creality CR-6 Max has teh same config except for the size of the bed.
+I assume that the Creality CR-6 Max has the same config except for the size of the bed.
 Anyone willing to make and check it?
 I will put the config up here as well.

 There are a few main configuration files we have to make:
 * printer.cfg